Malocclusion

 Overbite, Underbite, Crossbite

-An overbite is when the upper front teeth cover too much of the lower front teeth when you bite down.
-A mild overbite is common, but a deeper overbite can lead to uneven tooth wear, gum irritation, and sometimes jaw discomfort.
+An overbite is when the upper front teeth cover too much of the lower front teeth.
+A mild overbite is normal, but a deeper one can cause uneven wear on the front teeth, gum irritation behind the upper teeth, and sometimes jaw discomfort.

-An underbite is when the lower front teeth sit in front of the upper front teeth.
-This can make biting and chewing harder and may contribute to chipping, speech concerns, or jaw strain.
+An underbite is the opposite, where the lower front teeth sit in front of the upper front teeth when you close your mouth.
+This can make biting and chewing more difficult, contribute to speech changes, and place extra strain on the jaw joints.

 A crossbite happens when some upper teeth bite inside the lower teeth instead of outside.
-It can involve the front or back teeth and may cause uneven wear, gum recession in certain areas, and the bite shifting to one side.
-Orthodontic treatment can guide teeth and the bite into a healthier, more stable position.
+It can affect the front or back teeth, and over time it often leads to uneven wear, localized gum recession, and a bite that shifts noticeably to one side.
+All three conditions respond well to orthodontic treatment, which can guide the teeth and jaws into a more stable, balanced relationship.

 Close up of mouth showing an overbite